mordvn/pallada_tgbot/README.md

 2. Enter a group name or professor's surname
 3. Navigate through the schedule using the inline keyboard
 4. Enable notifications to stay updated about schedule changes
+5. Use the AI analysis button (📊) to get smart insights about your schedule

 ## Contributing 🤝